Ayocote Blanco Bean

-Super-rich mid-sized white bean.
-Ayocote Blanco hold their shape through long cooking but manage to stay creamy.
+A super-rich, mid-sized white bean that holds its shape through long cooking but manages to stay creamy.
 A versatile runner bean.

 THE RANCHO GORDO-XOXOC PROJECT